MinecraftHopper/MinecraftHopper/_help/common-problems-and-fixes/java/index.markdown

 ## Account Migration issues
 If it is unclear, establish whether the user is trying to migrate from a Legacy account to a Mojang account or a Mojang account to a Microsoft account.
 If they are trying to migrate a Legacy account, inform them that Legacy -> Mojang migration is currently unavailable but they can still log into the launcher.
 If they are trying to migrate to a Microsoft account, explain that account migration has not yet started, and link them to the account migration FAQ page at https://help.minecraft.net/hc/en-us/articles/360050865492 (Absol Factoid: `account/microsoft`)

+## Trouble buying Minecraft
+Establish what country the user is trying to purchase from.
+If they are in the [US](https://www.amazon.com/Minecraft-PC-Mac-Code/dp/B010KYDNDG), [UK](https://www.amazon.co.uk/Minecraft-PC-Mac-Code/dp/B010KYDNDG/), [France](https://www.amazon.fr/Minecraft-PC-Mac-Code/dp/B010KYDNDG/) or [Germany](https://www.amazon.de/Minecraft-PC-Mac-Code/dp/B010KYDNDG/) they can buy a gift code off Amazon (Absol factoid: `account/buy/amazon`).
+Otherwise, the most reliable way is to use PayPal or PayPal Guest, which does not require an account.
+You can access PayPal Guest by selecting the PayPal option at checkout, clicking the PayPal button and selecting Guest Checkout.

+If PayPal is not available in the user's country, they must try with different cards and devices.
+Note that you can't buy Minecraft with prepaid cards, and credit cards seem to be preferred over debit.

+If the user's card was charged but they have not received the game, check whether they received an email from Mojang containing a Transaction ID.
+If they did not, see [I Was Charged but Did Not Receive the Game](https://help.minecraft.net/hc/en-us/articles/360042693692-Minecraft-Java-Edition-I-Was-Charged-but-Did-Not-Receive-the-Game-) (Absol Factoid: `account/payment/pending`).
+If they did, see "Can Only Play Demo" above.

+If all else fails, it can't hurt to contact Mojang Support if they haven't already.

 ## If you have no ideas
 Run HiJackThis and Adwcleaner to check for incompatible software.
 For networking issues, have them try on a mobile hotspot and change their DNS (https://1.1.1.1/dns/).
 Google and https://bugs.mojang.com are also good places to search for issues.